A greedy non-intrusive reduced order model for shallow water equations: High-fidelity formulation for the shallow water equations

 \subsection{Continuous formulation}

 For our high-fidelity model, we consider a standard depth-averaged SWE formulation written as \cite{SBMT2011}

-with $\vec {q} = [q_1,q_2,q_3]^T$ the unknown conservation variable consisting of the flow depth, $q_1=h$, and discharges in the $x$ and $y$ directions given by $q_2=u_x h$ and $q_3=u_y h$, respectively.
+with $\vec {q} = [q_1,q_2,q_3]^T$ the unknown conservative variable consisting of the flow depth, $q_1=h$, and discharges in the $x$ and $y$ directions given by $q_2=u_x h$ and $q_3=u_y h$, respectively.
 Here $u_x$ is the velocity in the $x$ direction and $u_y$ is the velocity in the $y$ direction.
-In addition to the conservation variable $\vec q$, we will also make direct reference to the primitive state variable $\vec u = [u_1,u_2,u_3]^T = [h,u_x,u_y]^T$ in some cases below as well.
+In addition to the conservative variable $\vec q$, we will also make direct reference to the primitive state variable $\vec u = [u_1,u_2,u_3]^T = [h,u_x,u_y]^T$ in some cases below as well.
 The flux vectors in the lateral directions are

 and

 where we have written eqs.~\eqref{eq:swe-flux-x}-(\ref{eq:swe-source}) in terms of the primitive variables for convenience.
 Here, $\rho$ is the fluid density, $g$ is the gravitational acceleration, and $h_b$ is the elevation of the bottom surface. $f_c$ is the Coriolis coefficient, and a standard Manning's parameterization for bottom roughness is used in eq.~\eqref{eq:swe-source} with coefficient $n_{mn}$. $\sigma_{xx,xy,yx,yy}$ are Reynolds stresses due to turbulence which are approximated using the Boussinesq approach for the gradient in the mean currents